V3ness/PF2223-Assignment/PART1.md

 3. Display the row number(up till 9)
 4. Display the column number(up till 9)
 5. Constructed Alien and Zombie attributes using class
+6. Constructed Multiple Zombie attributes and store these values in vectors

 2. LESTER LIEW JUN MIN

-1. Display the column number(fix the issue with number > 10)
+1. Display the column number (fix the issue with number > 10)
-2. Display the row number(fix the issue with number > 10)
+2. Display the row number (fix the issue with number > 10)
-3. Futher constructed the advanced game board(with game objects stored in 2D vector)
+3. Futher constructed the advanced game board (with game objects stored in 2D vector)
 4. Constructed a randomiser function to randomise game objects

 ## Problems Encountered & Solutions